 "I said (sighs) ‘Ric, I’ve been carrying you so long, what’s another 10 miles…get on.’

-“So I put him on my back, and I’m piggy-backing Ric Flair, naked, down the highway.
+"So I put him on my back, and I’m piggy-backing Ric Flair, [without clothes on], down the highway.

 "I understand that on the C.B [radio] some truck driver said, ‘Gawd darn, yew ain’t gonna bulieeeve this…there’s this great big ol’ cowboy carryin’ this blonde broad…an’ yew oughta see her, man…that is the ugliest woman I ever seen in mah LIFE!’"